WSU-4110/2D-3D-Interior-Design1/MeetingLog.md

 Date: 11/2/23
 Topic: Presentation Plan and Progress Discussion Discussed what we wanted to have done by sprint two, assigned duties for before the presentation, and discussed our progress.
+For sprint 2 we want full integration, a working login system, and the drawing app integrated even if not fully functional.

 Date: 10/26/2023
 Topic: Progress